The IRS allows several different ways to take tax advantage of your goodwill.

 You also can give appreciated assets, enabling you to avoid paying capital gains taxes while simultaneously getting a tax deduction.
 This tax move is most beneficial if you donate stock you've owned for more than a year and its value has increased substantially.

-If you sell the appreciated stock, you'll have to pay taxes at the 15 percent long-term capital gains rate on your profit (20 percent for certain high earners with adjusted gross incomes of $400,000 or more, depending on filing status).
+If you sell the appreciated stock, you could face paying taxes at the 15 percent long-term capital gains rate on your profit (20 percent for certain high earners with adjusted gross incomes in 2014 of $406,751 or more for single taxpayers, and $457,601 or more for married joint filers).
 Even if you give the cash you make from the sale to a charity, you'll still have to pay the taxes.
 But if you give the stock directly to the qualified organization, you can claim a deduction for the full asset price at the time you donated it and escape the capital gains tax bill.